 4. After you pass by the Kapalua Resort area, you will come closer to the water again and pass signs for DT Fleming Beach Park.
 Past the 32 mile marker, there will be a turnout with a green chain link fence on the bluff which is Slaughterhouse Beach.

 5. The next large turnout overlooks Honolua Bay, and heading downhill, before the curve in the road to the left is where you will start to see cars parking to use the bay (top photo).
 Some folks walk through the gate and down the dirt road to the bay.
-The resident family prefers that you not do this.
 If you keep driving down the road, at the next curve, there is a parking area with porta-potties (bottom photo).
-The trail head they prefer you use is behind these.
+The preferred trail head is behind these.

 There are porta-potties roadside.